pattobrien/crafting_interpreters/README.md

 NOTE: The implementation of the for statement sugar means that we don't implement a separate AstNode for a `ForStatement`, and therefore don't implement a separate visit method in the Interpreter.
 All we do is implement a method in the `Parser` that handles the `desugaring` (see: `Parser.parseForStatement`).

+### OOP and Classes

+There are three broad paths to object-oriented programming: classes, prototypes, and multimethods.

 ### Variable Resolution

 Local variables (e.g. in nested block bodies) are resolved to the proper scope statically, via the [Resolver] visitor class.
 We through a compile-time error if a variable is not initialized properly, which for Lox only happens if there is already a variable with the same name in the current scope.